ssergienko/marionette-github_tracker/README.md

 All static data for authorisation and some app setting are located in `config.js` file

+# Wrok with Github API

+I've used GithubAPI plugin (https://github.com/michael/github) for this.
+Finding, that is can't work with starring of repositories, I've desided to extend it.
+So, now the plugin connects user, gets repo, and does work with starring of forks.
+Preparing pull request for the master repo.

 #CoffeScript

 Coffeescript is powerful and pleasure tool for development, in my opinion.
 I used it for describing of javascript login of a site.